vilisimo/tasks/README.md

     -d <n>          Sets a deadline for a task (n days).
                     For convenience, "today" and "tomorrow"
                     are also supported.
--filter {filter}    Filters saved tasks.
+-filter <filter>    Filters saved tasks.
 Tasks can be filtered
                     on deadline.
 Filter can be any of the
                     following:
                         * none - unset deadline